estraight99/CS400-aTeam/README.md

 At the end of April 27th, 2019, both the front-end and the back-end of the program are basically done; however, the team still needed a meeting to connect these parts together.

 ### The Second Meeting (April 28th, 2019)
 The GUI and the algorithm is put together during the meeting.
+The first problem we encountered is that the GUI takes too long to load.